literally1984bygeorgeorwell/cse15l-lab-reports/researching_commands.md

 ![anewer search](images/researching_commands/written_2/anewer.png)

-In the following example, `-status` is used to return files which are universally accessible.
+In the following example, `-perm` is used to return files which are universally accessible.
 This is true for all files in this directory.

 ![perm search for 777](images/researching_commands/written_2/777.png)

-In the following example, `-status` is used to return files which are readable by the owner.
+In the following example, `-perm` is used to return files which are readable by the owner.
 Again, this is true for all files in this directory (since all files are 777).

 ![perm search for u=r](images/researching_commands/written_2/readable.png)